 Bring it all the way around and sew the elastic together to form a loop.
 Then sew your opening closed.

 Now all you need to do is sew your tail to the body.
 To do this, slide the tail into the front bottom part of the tail and sew it in place just to the FRONT part of your body.
 I did this in two places, about an inch apart, to make it secure.
-Now the little feet with be able to come out the back with the little flipper in front.
+Now the little feet will be able to come out the back with the little flipper in front.

 And that’s it!
 Happy mermaiding!
+I hope you love this mermaid tail pattern!

 You Might Also Like: